 What is Transitional Kindergarten?

-In short, California is moving the cut-off age for kindergarten enrollment, and that means some children won't be starting kindergarten as early as their families had planned.
-To accommodate children who will be impacted by the shift, and to give younger 5-year-olds an extra year of academic readiness, school districts are required to offer Transitional Kindergarten (TK) programs, starting in the fall of 2012.
+In short, the state of California has moved the cut-off age for kindergarten enrollment, and that means some children won't be starting kindergarten as early as their families had planned.
+To accommodate children who will be impacted by the shift, school districts are required to offer Transitional Kindergarten (TK) programs, starting in the fall of 2012.

 Here's a little more background